Patreon/patreon-php/README.md

 # patreon-php

 Interact with the Patreon API via OAuth.
+Requires PHP 7.

 ## Important notice about updating to 1.0.0 from earlier versions